 Life's a Beach

 There are many beaches in Croatia.
 Being off the beaten path in Europe, they are often inexpensive, but provide identical weather to that of the major beach destinations.
 A great choice for your beach holidays in 2017.
-Medulin has great facilities and a long, sandy beach that ends at a calm sea.
-Baska Beach, on Krk Island, is another popular destination.
+Medulin, on the Istrian Riviera, has great facilities and a long, sandy beach that ends at a calm sea.
+Dubovica Beach, on Hvar Island, is another popular destination.
 The long pebbly shore is surrounded by cafés, hotels and restaurants to seek shelter in once the sun becomes too much.
 Quick flights across Europe and you'll be residing in one of many stunning resorts along the coast.

 The Dubrovnik Riviera has become a popular destination in recent time.
 Luxurious five-star all inclusive can be find on the Dubrovnik Riviera as well as some great self-catering options, all right on the beach.

 If you're looking for adventure and history to go with your trip to the beach, head to Kupari.
 Located south of Dubrovnik, Kupari was once a retreat of the Yugoslav Army.
 The hotels in the area were damaged during the war in the early 90s.
 Despite being empty and unused, they still stand.
 The derelict hotels are an eerie backdrop to the gorgeous beach just a few metres away.